Rokoko/rokoko-studio-live-maya/README.md

 ## Streaming face data

-After starting the receiver, select geometry in maya viewport that hosts face blend shapes, right click on face studio object in tree view and select `"Map to selected objects"`.
-After face geometry is mapped you need to map weight names, to do that right click face studio object again and select `"Automap weights"`.
+After starting the receiver, select geometry in maya viewport that hosts face blend shapes, right click on face studio object in tree view and select `Map to selected objects`.
+After face geometry is mapped you need to map weight names, to do that right click face studio object again and select `Automap weights`.
 ![faceMapping](images/faceMapping.gif)

 # Recording
-To record objects, hit `"Start Recording"` button.
+To record objects, hit `Start Recording` button.
 All mapped objects will be recorded into keyframes.
 ![rec](images/recording.gif)

 > **NOTE**: Maya's current frame will be considered.
 Recorded frame range displayed in the right side of record button.